 That’s how I found Lifestraw Go.

-Why a Filtered Water Bottle is Crucial for a Nature Adventure
+Why a Water Bottle with Filter is Crucial for a Nature Adventure

 - This is a refillable water bottle that you can fill with water from any place you can find some (except the sea).

 It’s award-winning technology makes it safe to drink.

 - The LifeStraw Go refillable water bottle was introduced in 2014.